 Psychiatry Services Update

 - If you are interested in a new evaluation for ADHD, we ask that you seek services outside of CSU Health Network at this time.
-For assistance with finding services, contact your insurance company or your local county health department.
-For services in Fort Collins, you can contact Connections through the Northern Larimer County Health District at 970-221-5551.
+For assistance with finding services, contact your insurance company or CSU Health Network Referral Coordinator at 970-491-3962.

-- If you have already been diagnosed with ADHD, and have been treated with medication(s) our clinicians are able to continue your care during your time here at CSU.
-Please check the instructions for a transfer of care below.
+- If you have already been diagnosed with ADHD and have been treated with medication(s), our clinicians are able to continue your care during your time here at CSU.
+Please read the instructions below.

 Based upon current evidence-based practice guidelines, CSU Health Network Psychiatry Department has established a treatment protocol to properly evaluate and treat Adult ADHD.

 1. INITIAL SCREENING AND TRANSFER OF YOUR PREVIOUS RECORDS